 Possibly Guzdial’s Learner-Centered Design of Computing Education or Hazzan et al’s Guide to Teaching Computer Science.
 These are the most useful academic books I’ve found about teaching computing; your mileage may vary.

-Brown’s Building Powerful Community Organizations, because you’ll eventually realize that you can’t teach computing without changing the system, and you can’t change the system without mobilizing people.
+Brown’s Building Powerful Community Organizations and Manns and Rising’s Fearless Change, because you’ll eventually realize that you can’t teach computing without changing the system, and you can’t change the system without mobilizing people.

 While working through these, I would also subscribe to: